-Legal Writing and Legal Methods Faculty
+Legal Methods & Writing Faculty

 Our Legal Writing faculty are respected scholars and accomplished practitioners.
 These professors, the majority of whom hold tenure-track positions, have published widely in scholarly journals.
 They’ve held leadership positions in the Association of Legal Writing Directors and the Legal Writing Institute.
 They are often invited to present their work at regional, national and international conferences of legal educators.